Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 Consider your budget and financial needs.
 When running a single-member LLC, the burden for financial resources rests solely on you.

-Also, running a single-member LLC can limit your chances of getting loans or investors easily.
+Also, running a single-member LLC can limit your chances of getting loans or investors easily, leading to financial challenges.

 Therefore, if your business requires a lot of funding, then it’s best to register as a multi-member LLC.
 With multi-member LLCs, the members can raise capital together to run the business.